 The display has built in flow control which is very useful during direct bitmap display and multiple pixel placement.
 Flow control is enabled or disabled by two commands.
-If flow control is enabled, the display will return an "almost full" message (0xFE) to the micro-controller when its internal buffer fills to a defined level, and an "almost empty" message (0xFF) when the buffer contents drop to a defined level.
+If flow control is enabled, the display will return an "almost full" message (0xFE) to the micro-controller when its internal buffer fills to a defined level.
+An "almost empty" message (0xFF) will be displayed when the buffer contents drop to a defined level.